quangvu0702/Daily-Learning-Log/QA_SQL/README.md

 ## Overview

 The basic ways to create a Q&A chain and agent over a SQL database.
 These systems will allow us to ask a question about the data in a SQL database and get back a natural language answer.
-The main difference between the two is that our agent can query the database in a loop as many time as it needs to answer the question.
+Agents can query the database in a loop as many time as it needs to answer the question.

 ## Data